 Sometimes people are laid out flat by medibles and other times edibles don’t work and certain people feel nothing at all.
-How is that possible?
+How?

 Once cannabis went legal in some U.S. states, we saw an uptick in people visiting the ER.
 They ate one cannabis edible, miscalculated their tolerance levels, and freaked out.
 But there’s another side to that proverbial coin.
 There are some people who require massive amounts of edibles to catch the slightest, most subtle of buzzes.
 Then there are those who say edibles don’t work at all.